storesafe/cordova-sqlite-storage/README.md

 ## Status

 - Please use the [Cordova-SQLitePlugin forum](http://groups.google.com/group/Cordova-SQLitePlugin) or [raise a new issue](https://github.com/brodysoft/Cordova-SQLitePlugin/issues/new) for community support
-- Commercial support is available for SQLCipher integration with Android & iOS versions
+- SQLCipher integration is not supported by this project, will be supported in a separate project.

 ## Announcements

 - New `openDatabase` and `deleteDatabase` `location` option to select database location (iOS *only*) and disable iCloud backup
+- Pre-populated databases support for Android & iOS is now integrated, usage described below
 - Fixes to work with PouchDB by [@nolanlawson](https://github.com/nolanlawson)

 ## Highlights